Contaflex III

 Upon advancing the film, the rear shutter closes, the mirror returns to its down position, the leaf shutter opens, and the camera is then ready for the next exposure.

-Why the leaf shutter?
+Why was the camera designed with a leaf shutter?

 The leaf shutter design made the Contaflex more compact than focal plane shutter SLRs.
-But in terms of 35mm SLRs, it was an engineering dead end.
-Japanese competitors opted for the simpler, more robust, and more flexible focal plane shutter layout and that became the dominant design.
+But it was an engineering dead end in the 35mm SLR world.

 Ceremony Coffee Roasters Bethesda, Md.
 Contaflex III, 50mm f/2.8 Carl Zeiss Tessar, FP4+, 2023.